 Some of it is ancient and deeply rooted in tradition.
 A lot of it is new age spiritual stuff.
 All of it is unusual.

 It’s also rapidly evolving and expanding, with new ideas and interpretations arising every day.
-Which makes it all the more difficult, to know what the fuck yogis are talking about these days.
+Which makes it all the more difficult, to know what yogis are talking about these days.

 There’s a pretty steep learning curve involved in trying to learn a new practice that’s taught partially in another language.
 I’m sure you’ve had at least one moment, where your yoga teacher has asked you to do something and you’re just like….

 I know I have.
 I still do occasionally.

 To understand it all, you’ll literally have to learn another language, so let’s not worry about that.
 But, there will be stuff that you’ll encounter regularly if you go to classes.
 So it’s best to brush up on the basics.

 So, if you’re struggling to tell your mantra from your drishti — buckle in for a yoga lingo masterclass.

 Yogi Goals is reader supported, and this page may contain affiliate links that allow us to make a small commission (at no further cost to yourself). 💛 Thank you for helping to support the site!